Templemore, Clonmore and Killea: Church of the Sacred Heart

 On 1 January 1877, the Archbishop of Cashel and Emly, Dr Thomas Croke, laid the foundation stone for the Church of the Sacred Heart.
 It was opened in 1883.
-This Gothic revival church, designed by George Ashlin, is largely intact inside."This building has been erected to replace the old parish church, which was ruinous.
+This Gothic Revival church, designed by George Ashlin, is largely intact inside."This building has been erected to replace the old parish church, which was ruinous.
 It is built of dark limestone, with light yellowish freestone dressings.
 The nave columns are of Aberdeen granite, the remainder of the internal stonework being of local freestone.
 The width across nave and aisles is 48ft., and the length 120ft.
 The works are being carried out by day’s work, under Mr. Redmond as foreman.
 The cost will be about £4,000.
 The architect is Mr. G. E. Ashlin, Dublin."

 The spire was not completed until 1905.
 It was built on the site of a former residential Erasmus Smith school.
 The first Mass in it was celebrated by Fr (later Canon) Meagher on Saturday 28 July 1883.
 The building formerly used as a church, at the south-eastern end of Main Street, was transformed in 1890 into a school and now forms the part of Our Lady's Secondary School situated immediately inside the entrance gate.

 Design

 The church was designed by George Ashlin, a prolific Irish architect known for building many churches and cathedrals throughout Ireland.
-It is built in a Gothic revival style on the site of a former Erasmus Smith school.
+It is built in a Gothic Revival style on the site of a former Erasmus Smith school.
 The land was donated by Sir John Craven Carden, Baronet of Templemore.
 The church is a detached building with a 3-stage tower and spire above the main entrance.
 The tower features gargoyles, sculpted pinnacles, and an ashlar limestone spire.
 The pitched roofs are slated with terracotta ridge cresting.
 Stained glass windows were designed and built by Franz Mayer & Co. and Earley and Company.
 There are 8 window bays along each side of the nave.
 There are 2 side aisles with gabled porches and 2-bay transepts.
 There is a half-octagonal apse.
-The sacristy lies to the south east, with a side chapel at the north east.
+The sacristy lies to the southeast, with a side chapel at the northeast.
 The nave columns are of Aberdeen granite, the remainder of the internal stonework being of local freestone.
 The width across nave and aisles is 48 ft., and the length 120 ft.